hyunjink12/IBM-Bob-Hackathon/README.md

 Decision-support dashboard for corn ethanol crush margins, z-scores, and warning signals.

+## How IBM Bob was used

+IBM Bob (IBM's AI coding agent) built this dashboard throughout the hackathon; the IBM AI in the live product is **IBM Granite on watsonx.ai**.
+All numbers — crush margin, z-score, signal label, warning rules, inventory stress — are computed in Python.
+Granite takes that snapshot and writes a short trader briefing: what the margin signal means right now, which warnings are active, how those rules have performed historically, and one thing to watch.
+It shows up as the **Signal Briefing** strip at the top of the dashboard (optional — set `APP_WATSONX_API_KEY` and `APP_WATSONX_PROJECT_ID` in `.env`; without them the rest of the app is unchanged).

 ## Run locally

 You need two processes: the FastAPI backend (port 8000) and the Vite dev server (port 5173).
 Start the backend first — Vite proxies `/api` to `localhost:8000`, so the frontend needs it up before it can render live data.